cjacker/wl-find-cursor/README.md

 I use i3/sway for more than ten years, everything in i3/sway is flat rectangle.

-And drawing sqaure is toooo much simpler than circle.
+And I don't want to introduce cairo dependency, drawing sqaure is toooo much simpler than circle.

+With cairo, you can draw something more complex very easy.